ford-prefect/streaming-kv/README.md

 - Server -> Client
   - Update: Provides key and new value, applies to new and updated values

+## Threads

+- Server
+  - 1 thread to accept connections
+  - TBD: use a thread pool and spawn workers for sending updates

+- Client
+  - 1 thread to listen for updates

 ## Improvements

 - Move to C++11/C++14 conventions where missing